BennyHernandez/TheLeftistMen/_posts/2023-04-15-Introducing Free Time the Musical.markdown

 ![Newest Member of Free Time](/assets/posts/Free-Time.jpg){:class="article-img"}

-_Free Time_ is a new musical proudly presented by The Leftist Men about a group of high school boys suffering from a lack of free time.
+_Free Time_ is a new musical proudly presented by LEFOLG about a group of high school boys suffering from a lack of free time.
 This emotional and exciting musical has critics raving over about its catchy tunes, powerful lyrics, and thought-provoking message.